elseano/rundown/_testdata/rpc.md

 # Rundown RPC functionality

-Rundown supports RPC functionality which enables your scripts to alter how rundown displays and handles process execution.
+Rundown supports RPC functionality.

+This enables your scripts to alter how rundown displays and handles process execution.

 ## Changing the spinner title

 Rundown RPC supports setting the spinner title via:

- ┃ echo "name: New spinner title" > $RUNDOWN
+    echo "name: New spinner title" > $RUNDOWN

 For example: